 An Active Building is described as “a building that supports the wider grid network by intelligently integrating renewable energy technologies for heat, power and transport.”
-It has six core principles:
+It also has six core principles:

-A single Active Building combines a range of integrated renewable energy technologies, whichwork together in one system to generate, store and release heat and electricity.
+A single Active Building combines a range of integrated renewable energy technologies, which work together in one system to generate, store and release heat and electricity.

-Using data from the building, the national grid and electric vehicles, the system can manage and optimise energy performance.
+Therefore, using data from the building, the national grid and electric vehicles, the system can manage and optimise energy performance.

 How do Active Buildings benefit consumers and society?

 - Firstly, reduced energy consumption – independent modelled has shown they can reduce consumption by about 60% for the average UK home.